Wine Victoria Programs

 Next Crop leadership program

-The Next Crop Leadership Program has been designed to develop the future leaders from the Central Victorian wine zone and surrounds.
-It aims to kick start a culture of leadership and collaboration within the participating regions resulting in a cohort who can lead the region now and can also act as mentors for future leaders.
-The program will take place as a series of seven full day workshops from May-November 2022.
-Further details available here.
+The Next Crop Leadership Program was designed to develop the future leaders from the Central Victorian wine zone and surrounds.
+It aimed to kick start a culture of leadership and collaboration within the participating regions resulting in a cohort who can lead the region now and can also act as mentors for future leaders.
+27 Next Croppers graduated from this program in November 2022.

 Agriculture Victoria have engaged the services of Wine Victoria to deliver a farm gate biosecurity program targeting wine grape growers located within close geographic proximity to phylloxera “affected” areas which will see greater adoption of standard farm gate biosecurity kits including foot baths, biosecurity signage and simple protocols that managers can follow to increase their awareness of risk pathways. development and distribution of a standardised phylloxera disinfestation kit for Victorian vineyards.